karolina0417/Portfolio/README.md

 # Data Analysis Portfolio
 My name is Karolina.
 I graduated with a bachelor’s degree in Economic Analytics with a specialization in Financial Analyst.

-I am proficient in the R programming language, which is an invaluable tool for statistical analysis.
+I use the R programming language, which is an invaluable tool for statistical analysis.
 Additionally, I use Power BI software, which allows for the creation of interactive reports and dashboards, a key aspect of business decision-making.
 I have a strong command of the Microsoft Office suite, including Word, Excel, PowerPoint, Access etc. I am also independently learning SQL to further develop my skills in database management and data analysis.

 In this portfolio, I have included several of my projects related to data analysis and visualization.
 You will find links of the dashboards and reports I have created using various tools such as Excel, Power BI and R Studio.